blisdigital/partner-id-task/README.md

 ## Prerequisites

 - Azure CLI must be installed on the build agent
+- PowerShell (Windows PowerShell or PowerShell Core for cross-platform) must be installed on the build agent
 - Azure Service Connection must be configured in your pipeline

 ## Usage